moq-wg/moq-transport/draft-ietf-moq-transport.md

 * EndObject: The end Object ID, plus 1.
 A value of 0 means the entire group is requested.

+* Subscriber Priority: Specifies the priority of a subscription relative to other subscriptions in the same session.
+Lower numbers get higher priority.
+See {{priorities}}.

 * Subscribe Parameters: The parameters are defined in {{version-specific-params}}.